This 10 day Costa Rica itinerary gives you everything you need to explore this wonderful country with limited time!

 On the drive, you could go over Tarcoles Bridge which is famous for its resident family of American crocodiles that has become an unlikely tourist attraction.
 Some are as big as 4m long, and they’re fun to watch from a distance but please don’t be tempted to feed them.
 They’re wild animals and should be treated as such.

 You should get to Manuel Antonio just in time for lunch, giving you the afternoon free to spend at the beach.
 You’ll be thankful for this rest when you have a busy day tomorrow!

-Day 9: Full day in Manuel Antonio
+Day 9: Manuel Antonio

 Try to get to Manuel Antonio National Park just as it opens, as it can become crowded even in the off-season.
 There’s a boardwalk path running through the national park, helping to keep the animals at a safe distance from visitors whilst still giving you an excellent view of the resident monkeys that run overhead and sloths that spend their days sleeping in the trees.
 There’s also deer, bats, plenty of birds, frogs, spiders, snakes, crabs and insects in the park too.
 The main walk through the centre is good, but our guide told us there were plenty more opportunities to see wildlife if you take the path that runs parallel but to the left.

 Once you reach the end of the main boardwalk, you can walk down to the beach following the road on the right.
 Feel free to stop here for a swim or sunbathe, but if you want to see even more wildlife, I’d recommend talking the trail called Cathedral Point that climbs up into the headland.
 As fewer visitors take this walk, you’re likely to get the trail to yourself and snap some photos uninterrupted.
 Just on one small section of the trail, we saw a whole family of capuchin monkeys, agoutis, racoons, iguanas and plenty more.